Sex Robot Industry [New 2024 Data]

 • 50.7% believe that they could form a genuine romantic connection to a sex robot.

-• From 2000 too 2022 the proportion of scientific studies done at a university level have increased 64,872%
+• From 2000 to 2023 the proportion of scientific studies done at a university level has increased by 64,872%

 • The biggest sex robot company, RealDoll, sells more than $10 million worth of sexbots each year.